-No limit is specified below 2 MHz for internal equipment on fixed-wing aircraft.
+For Air Force aircraft, there is no limit specified below 2 MHz for internal equipment.
 There are antennas on some aircraft that operate below 2 MHz; however, these antennas are usually magnetic loops that have an electrostatic shield.
 These antennas have very short electrical lengths with respect to the wavelength of frequencies below 2 MHz and any electric field coupling will be inefficient.
-With the exception of helicopters, there is no known history of coupling problems to these antennas or to cabling, despite substantial above limit conditions with respect to past MIL-STD-461 requirements.
 The inefficient coupling to cabling at lower frequencies has been demonstrated innumerable times in EMI testing.